turingcompl33t/windows-internals/IoSubsystem/README.md

 - `FAST_MUTEX`: a lighter-weight version of the `KMUTEX` that cannot be recursively acquired

 Spin locks are utilized in cases when a thread is running non-dispatchable, that is, the current processor IRQL is greater than DISPATCH_LEVEL which implies that the kernel dispatcher cannot run and therefore that the currently executing thread will not be preempted.
 All spin lock instances have an IRQL implicitly associated with them.
 This IRQL must be the highest IRQL at which an attempt to acquire the lock will be made.
 For instance, the implicit IRQL for Executive spin lock objects is DISPATCH_LEVEL while the implicit IRQL for interrupt spin locks is the device IRQL associated with the device that utilizes the lock.

+### Synchronous and Asynchronous IO

+The Windows programming interface supports both synchronous and asynchronous IO models.
+These two IO models present different semantics at the level of the application developer, but are actually implemented in a nearly-identical manner at the level of the IO subsystem.

+In a synchronous IO operation, the user-mode application initiates a request via the invocation of an appropriate API function (e.g. `ReadFile()`, `WriteFile()`, etc.) and this call subsequently blocks the current thread of execution until the IO operation is complete.
+Most functions exposed by the Win32 API that perform IO operate synchronously by default.

+In an asynchronous IO operation, the user-mode application initiates a request via the invocation of an appropriate API function and this call immediately returns to the caller - the current thread of execution does not block and wait for the IO operation to complete.
+The user-mode application must then synchronize its retrieval of the result of this operation with the IO subsystem.
+There are various methods for implementing this second step.
+For instance, the application may utilize the overlapped IO model and wait on an event object which becomes signaled when the IO completes.
+Alternatively, the application may utilize the extended IO model with completion routines and specify a callback routine at the time the IO is initiated which will then be invoked when the operation completes (provided the application enters an alertable wait state).

+Regardless of whether the IO operation is initiated as a synchronous or asynchronous operation at the level of the application, the IO is performed asynchronously by the IO subsystem.
+That is, the kernel drivers that implement the routines that ultimately service the IO operation return the result of the operation to the IO Manager as soon as the result is available.
+The IO Manager then provides the illusion of synchronous or asynchronous IO at the level of the application by returning the result to the application in a manner dictated by the IO method it specified when it originated the request:
+- If the application initiated the operation under the synchronous model, the IO Manager returns the result to the application as soon as it becomes available
+- If the application initiated the operation under the asynchronous model, the IO Manager returns the result to the application at a time and in a manner dictated by the specifics of the asynchronous IO mechanism it utilized (e.g. overlapped IO vs extended IO)

 ### Kernel Callbacks